-Any bullying witnessed outside of the school premises and reported to the school will be dealt with in accordance with the anti-bullying policy.
+Any bullying witnessed outside of the school premises and reported to the school will be dealt with in accordance with the Anti-bullying Policy.

-The school will take the same approach for bullying incidents and non-criminal misbehaviour witnessed or reported outside of the school premises as would be imposed for the same behaviour conducted on school premises.
-In all cases, the team will impose sanctions once the pupil has returned to the school premises or when under the supervision of a member of staff.
+The school will take the same action bullying incidents and non-criminal misbehaviour witnessed or reported outside of the school premises as would be imposed for the same behaviour conducted on school premises.
+In all cases of unacceptable behaviour outside of the school premises, staff will only impose sanctions once the pupil has returned to the school premises or when under the supervision of a member of staff.